untillpro/cd4sources/README.md

 In this scenario `cd4sources` pulls source-code by itself, builds and runs delivered application

 Configuration
 - Repository url, including user name and password
 - Branch name
 - Pull interval
 - Command to build
+  - This command is passed to build.sh
-  - Command to get version
+- Command to get artifact
+  - This command is passed to build.sh
+-

 ## Delegated Pull